-The explanation of this amalgamation is obvious.
-The French of Louisiana, when they were formed into a state, in which they were a majority, were incorporated into a great nation, of which they constituted an extremely small part.
-The eye of every ambitious man turned naturally to the great centre of federal affairs, and the high prizes of federal ambition.
-The tone of politics was taken from those by whose hands its highest powers were wielded; the legislation and government of Louisiana were from the first insignificant, compared with the interests involved in the discussions at Washington.
+The explanation of this amalgation is obvious.
+The French of Lousisana, when they were formed into a State in which they were a majority, were incorporated into a great nation, of which they constituted an extremely small part.
+The eye of every ambitious man turned naturally to the great centre of Federal affairs, and the high prizes of Federal ambition.
+The tone of politics was taken from those by whose hands its highest powers were wielded: the Legislation and Government of Louisiana were, from the first, insignificant, compared with the interests involved in the discussions at Washington.
 It became the object of every aspiring man to merge his French, and adopt completely an American nationality.
 What was the interest of individuals, was also the interest of the State.
-It was its policy to be represented by those who would acquire weight in the councils of the federation.
-To speak only a language foreign to that of the United States, was consequently a disqualification for a candidate for the posts of either senator or representative ; the French qualified themselves by learning English, or submitted to the superior advantages of their English competi-The representation of Louisiana in Congress is now tors. entirely English, while each of the federal parties in the State conciliates the French feeling, by putting up a candidate of that race.
+It was its policy to be represented by those who would acquire weight in the Councils of the Federation.
+To speak only a language foreign to that of the United States was consequently a disqualification for a candidate for the posts of either Senator or Representative; the French qualified themselves by learning English, or submitting to the superior advantages of their English competitors.
+The representation of Louisiana in Congress is now entirely English, while each of the Federal parties in the State conciliates the French feeling by putting up a candidate of that race.
 But the result is, that the Union is never disturbed by the quarrels of these races; and the French language and manners bid fair, in no long time, to follow their laws, and pass away like the Dutch peculiarities of New York.

-It is only by the same means, - by a popular government, in which an English majority shall permanently predominate, that Lower Canada, if a remedy for its disorders be not too long delayed, can be tranquilly ruled.
+It is only by the same means-by a popular government, in which an English majority shall permanently predominate, that Lower Canada, if a remedy for its disorders be not too long delayed, can be tranquilly ruled.

-On these grounds, I believe that no permanent or efficient remedy can be devised for the disorders of Lower Canada, except a fusion of the Government in that of one or more of the surrounding Provinces; and as I am of opinion that the full establishment of responsible government can only be permanently secured by giving these Colonies an increased importance in the politics of the Empire, I find in union the only means of remedying at once and completely the two prominent causes of their present unsatisfactory condition.
+On these grounds, I believe that no permanent or efficient remedy can be devised for the disorders of Lower Canada, except a fusion of the Government in that of one or more of the surrounding Provinces; and as I am of opinion that the full establishment of responsible Government can only be permanently secured by giving these Colonies an increased importance in the politics of the Empire, I find in union the only means of remedying at once and completely the two prominent causes of their present unsatisfactory condition.

-Two kinds of union have been proposed, federal and legislative.
-By the first, the separate legislature of each Province would be preserved in its present form, and retain almost all its present attributes of internal legislation; the federal legislature exercising no power, save in those matters of general concern, which may have been expressly ceded to it by the constituent Provinces.
-A legislative union would imply a complete incorporation of the Provinces included in it under one legislature, exercising universal and sole legislative authority over all of them, in exactly the same manner as the Parliament legislates alone for the whole of the British Isles.
+Two kinds of union have been proposed-federal and legislative.-By the first, the separate legislature of each Province would be preserved in its present form, and retain almost all its present attributes of internal legislation, the Federal Legislature exercising no power save in those matters of general concern which may have been expressly ceded to it by the constituent Provinces.
+A Legislative Union would imply a complete incorporation of the Provinces included in it under one Legislature, exercising universal and sole Legislative authority over all of them, in exactly the same manner as the Parliament legislates alone for the whole of the British isles.